robric/wiki-contrail-controller/Database-management-tool-to-check-and-fix-inconsistencies..md

 # Introduction:

 Database management tool to check, heal and clean inconsistent DB entries.

-Tool supports checking, healing and cleaning various DB inconsistencies as positional argument.
-All the positional arguments starts are prefixed with check, heal and clean for checking, healing and cleaning DB inconsistencies respectively.
+Tool supports checking, healing and cleaning commands for various DB inconsistencies as positional argument.
+All the positional arguments are prefixed with `check`, `heal` and `clean` for checking, healing and cleaning DB inconsistencies respectively.

-* To check all supported inconsistency `db_check` positional argument is used.
+* `db_check` command is used to check all supported inconsistency .
-* To heal all supported inconsistency `db_heal` positional argument is used.
+* `db_heal` command is used to heal all supported inconsistency.
-* To clean all supported inconsistency `db_clean` positional argument is used.
+* `db_clean` command is used to clean all supported inconsistency.

 # Help and Usage: